 - If you wait till the end to do this calculation, it's too late to change the course of your efforts.

 This approach comes from early in my career.
-A time by Barry Boehm worked at TRW, along with me and 1,000's of other.
+A time when Barry Boehm worked at TRW, along with me and 1,000's of others.
 My boss, took us young guns aside one day and gave us his standard speach on a pay day Friday.

 Everyone take out you pay check.
 Look in the upper left corner.
 It says Bank of America and TRW and the branch address.
 That's NOT where the money comes from to pay you.
 The money comes from the US Air Force (TRDSS was our program).
 They pay us to deliver the Statement of Work items for the amount of money we said we woudl on the date (more or less) we said we would.
 Keep doing that - within the allowable variances - and you'll keep getting those check you can take across the street to deposit in your account.